sedos-project/organization/docs/data_requirements/input_data.md

 ## Datamodel

 The **oedatamodel-parameter** ([docs](https://github.com/sedos-project/oedatamodel#oedatamodel-parameter)) has to be used to provide input data in SEDOS.
 This choice was made to allow ontological annotation of data.
 This data model consists of two table types "[scalar](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/oedatamodel-parameter-datapackage_scalar.csv)" and "[timeseries](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/oedatamodel-parameter-datapackage_timeseries.csv)".
 Please choose the table type accordingly depending on the data you want to upload:

 - Use scalar tables to provide parameters with no time relationships.
 To properly fill them read the [scalar model column description](https://github.com/sedos-project/oedatamodel#scalar-description).
 Use the [example scalar package metadata](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/datamodel_scalars.json) to write your own (see section [How to contribute data - 2.
 Create metadata](http://127.0.0.1:8000/data_requirements/overview/#2#create#metadata)
 - To provide parameters with time relationships use a timeseries table.
 Use the [timeseries model column description](https://github.com/sedos-project/oedatamodel#timeseries-description) to orient yourself with the fields and add metadata to your tables using the [example timeseries package metadata](https://github.com/sedos-project/oedatamodel/blob/main/oedatamodel-parameter/datamodel_timeseries.json) as a reference.

+### Input and output energy vectors
+The input and output energy vectors of technologies in SEDOS' reference energy system are defined in an external table.

+For technologies with multiple input and/or output energy vectors it is not clear to which energy vector a parameter column refers.

+To account for this the inputs and outputs of processes will be collected in separate tables ([ERD diagram](https://kroki.io/erd/svg/eNqLzswrKC2Jzy8tAVKxXFqZKVx5ibmpXFzRBUX5yanFxanFqKKJRUBGSWoRVBiqKh6Liniw0TB1CNEUruT83Nz8lMySShAHWQfEGYS1wN2moKWra6iAcBRCE7oU1DV4FEAt50LXomCoq6ulgBxOXBiasKgBAGKJfYo=)).

 ## Data tables